salatfreak/pyromaniac/docs/cli.md

 the configuration from standard input.
 Otherwise, it will interpret the first positional parameter as the path to the main configuration component file.

-All further parameters will be used as string arguments to the main component.
-If the parameter count doesn't match the main component's signature, compilation will fail with an appropriate error message.
-It is recommended to rather put custom configuration into *TOML*, *YAML*, or *JSON* files and read them from inside your main component.

 Passing "." as the main component name will make *Pyromaniac* read the *main.pyro* file from the working directory.
 This is the recommended way for multi-component configurations.

-Following these conventions will allow you to always just run `pyromaniac . > config.ign` in your project's root directories without thinking twice about how to compile specific *Pyromaniac* projects.
+If your main components don't expect any arguments (see [the signature section][main-args]), you will always be able to just run `pyromaniac . > config.ign` in your project's root directories without thinking twice about how to compile specific *Pyromaniac* projects.
+This is usually the recommended approach for structuring your projects.

+[main-args]: components-signature.html#passing-arguments-to-the-main-component

 ## Filesystem Mounts
 The current working directory is usually mounted into the container, such that